FazelYU/Predict-Future-Sales/README.md

----NOTE: I am currently working on the documentation and the readiblity of the code.
-Sorry about it :) !

 Abstract—

 Sales prediction is the task of estimating the future sales of a company in a given time frame.
 Accurate short-term sales prediction allows companies to minimize stocked and expired products inside stores and at the same time avoid missing sales.